The Emergency Health Crisis

 3. Delay in receiving care due to: poor facilities and lack of medical supplies, inadequetely trained/motivated staff, or inadequate referral system.

-How We Are Reducing the Delays
+Reducing the Delays

 Distance to clinics: Creating a vehicle that utilizes the cheapest, most common and fastest means of travel in the areas we are working.